 Disconnect the Hand Held Programmer from the control (if applicable).
-Watch Window may remain connected or removed from the control at the end user's discretion.
+The 723PLUS Marine SEP Control View interface or Watch Window may remain connected or removed from the control at the end user's discretion.
 Close the cover over J1 and re-tighten the retaining screw if connection is removed.